siddharthksah/DeepSafe/README.md

 ### Build and deploy

 Command to build the application.
-PLease remeber to change the project name and application name
+Please remeber to change the project name and application name
 ```
 gcloud builds submit --tag gcr.io/<ProjectName>/<AppName>  --project=<ProjectName>
 ```